 Rule 1: Write to inform

-Content marketing is designed to attract readers of various backgrounds who share a common interest.
-The topic of interest should be embedded in the product being marketed.
+Web content is to attract readers of various backgrounds who share a common interest.
+The topic of interest embeds the marketing of the particular product.

 For example, mattresses are often marketed to potential customers with sleep problems or back issues.
 Anecdotes, or personal stories, whether fictional or true, are often used to grab the attention of readers who fit those categories.
 Benefits of the product will be geared toward those who may need of them.